-Location Purpose Approximate Square Feet Principal Lease Expiration Dates Mountain View and Menlo Park, California Corporate headquarters and principal offices for Small Business segment and Consumer Ecosystem business 889,000 2024 - 2026 San Diego, California Principal offices for Consumer Tax business 466,000 2017 Bangalore, India Principal offices for Intuit India 359,000 2015 - 2022 Quincy, Washington Primary data center 240,000 Owned Woodland Hills, California Principal offices for Small Business payment solutions business 168,000 2018 Plano, Texas Principal offices for Professional Tax segment and data center 166,000 2026
+Purpose Approximate Square Feet Principal Lease Expiration Dates Corporate headquarters and principal offices for Small Business segment 866,000 2024 - 2026 Principal offices for Consumer Tax segment 466,000 2017 Principal offices for Intuit India 359,000 2015 - 2022 Primary data center 240,000 Owned Principal offices for Demandforce business 216,000 2015 - 2025 Principal offices for Small Business payment solutions business 168,000 2018 Principal offices for Professional Tax segment and data center 166,000 2026 Corporate headquarters and principal offices for Small Business segment Principal offices for Consumer Tax segment Principal offices for Intuit India Primary data center Principal offices for Demandforce business Principal offices for Small Business payment solutions business PurposeSquare FeetCorporate headquarters and principal offices for Small Business segment866,000Principal offices for Consumer Tax segment466,000Principal offices for Intuit India359,000Primary data center240,000Principal offices for Demandforce business216,000Principal offices for Small Business payment solutions business168,000

-We own buildings comprising approximately 192,000 square feet of the total square feet shown in the table above for our Mountain View and Menlo Park, California headquarters facility.
+We own buildings comprising approximately 169,000 square feet of the total square feet shown in the table above for our Mountain View and Menlo Park, California headquarters facility.
 We also lease or own facilities in a number of smaller domestic locations and internationally in Canada, the United Kingdom, Singapore, Australia, and several other locations.
 We believe our facilities are suitable and adequate for our current and near-term needs, and that we will be able to locate additional facilities as needed.
 See Note 9 to the financial statements in Item 8 of this Annual Report for more information about our lease commitments.